-Dr. Maureen Jung addressed the Board to provide details and information regarding the update for the Middleburg Colored School Historic Marker.
-Dr. Jung spoke about the visit to the school with Ms. Jackson, architects, engineers, interns, and a historical architectural expert, and the status and timeline of moving forward with the marker and the National Historic Register.
+Dr. Maureen Jung addressed the Board to provide details and information regarding the progress and update for the Middleburg Colored School.
+Dr. Jung spoke about finishing up the details and finalizing the application to submit the information to the state.